Book a Call

 6. Missing out on immediate opportunities

 Some businesses focus so heavily on landing big-name clients that they ignore smaller, quicker wins along the way.
-While you might dream of serving major corporations, do not dismiss the independent ventures, startups, or solo entrepreneurs who show interest.
+While you might dream of serving major corporations, do not disregard the independent ventures, startups, or solo entrepreneurs who show interest.

 Some businesses focus so heavily on landing big-name clients that they ignore smaller, quicker wins along the way.
-While you might dream of serving major corporations, do not dismiss the independent ventures, startups, or solo entrepreneurs who show interest.
+While you might dream of serving major corporations, do not disregard the independent ventures, startups, or solo entrepreneurs who show interest.

 7. Not making strict brand guidelines